gnosis/pm-js/README.md

 ## Installation

 Run `npm install` to install dependencies.
+This will also trigger a call to `npm run migrate`.
+See the Development section for more info about that.

 Needs a Web3 provider to work.
 For testing, try TestRPC.